-GCMLP strongly encourages all recipients of its oral or written reports to review their own policies and procedures relating to the possible receipt of material, non-public information to ensure that any information that they receive from GCMLP relating to particular securities and/or the issuers thereof will not be used in any manner that conflicts with applicable law.
+GCMLP strongly encourages all recipients of its oral or written reports to review their own policies and procedures relating to the possible receipt of material, nonpublic information to ensure that any information that they receive from GCMLP relating to particular securities and/or the issuers thereof will not be used in any manner that conflicts with applicable law.

-Transfers of Interests in Investment Funds

-From time to time, GCMLP determines that it is appropriate for one or more GCMLP Managed-Accounts to dispose of, or decrease, their investments in a particular Investment Fund as of a particular date (each, a "Divesting Account"), while also determining that it is appropriate for one or more other GCMLP Managed-Accounts to invest, or increase their investments, in such Investment Fund as of the same date (each, an "Investing Account").
+Transfers of Interests in Investment FundsFrom time to time, GCMLP determines that it is appropriate for one or more GCMLP Managed-Accounts to dispose of, or decrease, their investments in a particular Investment Fund as of a particular date (each, a "Divesting Account"), while also determining that it is appropriate for one or more other GCMLP Managed-Accounts to invest, or increase their investments, in such Investment Fund as of the same date (each, a "Investment Fund as of the same date (each, an "Investing Account").